edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 cd <name of directory>
 ```

-You are just entered a lower level directory of your choice.
+You have just entered a lower level directory of your choice.
 Check out its contents by typing:

 ```
 ls